The End of the West: The once and future Europe

 Professor Christopher Hill FBA is Sir Patrick Sheehy Professor of International Relations, within the Department of Politics and International Studies (POLIS) at the University of Cambridge.
 From 1974-2004 he taught in the Department of International Relations at the London School of Economics and Political Science, where he was the Montague Burton Professor from 1991.
 He has published widely in the areas of foreign policy analysis and general International Relations, among his books being The Changing Politics of Foreign Policy (Palgrave, 2003), The European Union in International Relations (edited with Michael Smith, 2005; 2nd edition 2011), and (edited with Reuben Wong), National and European Foreign Policies: towards Europeanisation (2011).
 He is a past Chair of the British International Studies Association, and has been a Fellow of the British Academy since 2007.
 He has been a Team Leader and/or major participant in the EU-funded research programmes FORNET, CONSENT and MERCURY.
 He is currently working on a book on the relationship between foreign policy and variants of multiculturalism.

-Mr Petros Fassoulas
+Chair: Mr Petros Fassoulas

 Petros is the chairman of the European Movement UK.
 He is also the editor of The European, the EM’s monthly EU affairs journal.
 Petros comments often on EU affairs for the British media and writes and speaks on EU related matters.

-Petros is also ACCA’s Head of Policy for Europe and Americas where he is responsible for the organisation’s government affairs and policy work. is previous role was EU affairs adviser at the UK’s Financial Services Authority with responsibility for policy advice on EU financial services legislation and the EU decision making process.
+Petros is also ACCA’s Head of Policy for Europe and Americas where he is responsible for the organisation’s government affairs and policy work.
+His previous role was EU affairs adviser at the UK’s Financial Services Authority with responsibility for policy advice on EU financial services legislation and the EU decision making process.

 From 2006 to 2008 he was policy adviser to the EU Select Committee of the House of Lords, responsible for EU economic and financial affairs, EU monetary integration, international trade and Single Market policy.
 He also worked for 2 years as EU affairs consultant in Brussels, after spending 2 years working for the European Commission and 1 year at the Committee of the Regions.